DylanAuty/eos-blender/README.md

 - Y Scale
 - Z Scale

-=> 720 F-Curves, for each of which an appropriate keyframe will be inserted for every frame of incoming data.
+=> >700 F-Curves, for each of which an appropriate keyframe will be inserted for every frame of incoming data.

-The colour of the skin represents another 3 F-Curves, for the red, green and blue channels respectively.
-These will be treated the same way.
+Toon shading will be used, which demands 2 colours for the skin => 6 curves - Red, Blue and green for each colour.
+More may be used, but this is a lower priority than producing a functioning product.